 When a COVID-19 test is confirmed positive at the Health Service:

-Anyone determined to have had close contact with a positive COVID-19 case will be required to quarantine according to CDC guidelines.
+Anyone determined to have had close contact with a positive COVID-19 case should quarantine according to CDC guidelines.

 Anyone feeling ill should not go out in public.